Actipro/WPF-Controls/Documentation/topics/editors/editboxes/singleeditbox.md

 When the caret is over a part, the part value may be incremented or decremented.
 Please see the [Edit Box Basics](parteditboxbase.md) topic for information on how to do this.

 Small value changes alter the current number component by `1`, which is the default for the [SmallChange](xref:@ActiproUIRoot.Controls.Editors.SingleEditBox.SmallChange) property.
 Large value changes alter the current number component by `5`, which is the default for the [LargeChange](xref:@ActiproUIRoot.Controls.Editors.SingleEditBox.LargeChange) property.

+The [CanSnapToChangePrecision](xref:@ActiproUIRoot.Controls.Editors.SingleEditBox.CanSnapToChangePrecision) property determines whether the value should be snapped to the precision of the incremental change value prior to applying the increment.

 The [DefaultValue](xref:@ActiproUIRoot.Controls.Editors.SingleEditBox.DefaultValue) property sets the value that will be set when incrementing or decrementing from a null value.